rust-lang/rfcs/text/0000-edition-2021-and-beyond.md

 ## Editions and semver

 For semver purposes, you should think of editions as being equivalent to any other Rust feature.
-If Edition N is stabilized in rustc release 1.X, then upgrading your crate to edition N also means that your crate can only be compiled with rustc release 1.X.
+If Edition N is stabilized in rustc release 1.X, then upgrading your crate to edition N also means that your crate can only be compiled with rustc release 1.X or later.
 This is no different than if you added a use of some other new feature that was added in release 1.X but which is not tied to editions.

-Rust does not have an official policy on whether it is a semver breaking change to depend on new features, but most crates do establish a policy that they maintain individually.
-Therefore, adopting a new edition is a breaking if and only if your crate considers it a breaking change to depend on the Rust compiler release that supports that edition.
+Rust does not have an official policy on whether it is a semver breaking change to change the version of the Rust compiler required to compile your crate.
+In practice, widely used crates generally adoptand document a "MSRV" (Minimum Supported Rust Version) and have rules about when it can be changed.
+Upgrading to an edition may then trigger a change to the MSRV and hence could be considered a breaking change, depending on the crate's policy.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation